Calendar buttons are found in the Prescription window and elsewhere.

 The Morning shortcuts are convenience controls that can accelerate selecting times at 5 minute increments between 7 AM and 12 noon.
 The slider is restricted to 15 minute intervals between 7 AM and noon.
 For example:

-• To select 2:15 PM, click on 2 on the clock face twice.
+- To select 2:15 PM, click on 2 on the clock face twice.
 The first click on 2 sets 2 AM, the 2nd click on 2 adds 12 hours to set 2 PM.
 Lastly click +0:15 button to add 15 minutes.

 Click OK to accept the currently displayed calendar sheet settings and exit the dialog.

 The calendar sheet itself offers a graphical overview of the treatment at a glance.
 Treatment days are highlighted with a pale green (symbolizing "good to go") tint and a small plaque icon.
 The removal day icon has a white interior.
 The horizontal location of the plaque icon within a date box indicates the approximate time of day for insertion and removal.
 For a full day of treatment the icon is horizontally centered.
 Impossible treatment days (e.g. removal date set prior to implant date), and days that fall outside of your implant duration preference settings (e.g. too few or too many hours) are highlighted with a red warning tint.
-The background tint for March 11th in the example above features two colors, half green to indicate it is a treatment day and half grey with a thicker grey border to indicate that the 11th is the currently selected removal date.
+The background tint for October 15th in the example below features two colors, half green to indicate it is a treatment day and half grey with a thicker grey border to indicate that the 15th is the currently selected removal date.

-Note: in this calendar example, November 1st is also highlighted to indicate that a clock change occurs due to the conclusion of daylight saving time (DST) for locales that observe DST.
+Note: in this calendar example, November 2nd is also highlighted to indicate that a clock change occurs due to the conclusion of daylight saving time (DST) for locales that observe DST.
 Normally, the duration of a one week implant is 168 hours, but in some instances a calendar week can be 167 or 169 hours if a daylight savings clock shift occurs midway through the implant.
 You can enable or disable observance of DST for your specific locale in your MacOS system Language & Region and/or Date & Time preferences panes using the Set date and time automatically and Time Zone settings.